Computer glitches disrupt classes as schools return online

 “You put your kids in front of the computer, and then I go to do my work, but kids are kids — they’re going to turn off the video function and start playing a game,” he said.

 Summer break gave school districts time to iron out kinks that cropped up when the virus forced them to switch to online classes in the spring.
-But the new school year already has been plagued by some of the same problems.
+But the new school year already has been plagued by some of the same problems, with no end in sight to the outbreak that has infected more than 6.3 million people and killed 189,000 in the U.S.

 Florida’s largest school district, in Miami-Dade County, had assured parents that it had consolidated different programs into one platform that would be easier to navigate.
 But software glitches and cyberattacks disrupted the first week of the new school year that started Aug.
 31.